-We all make mistakes along our affair recovery journeys, but it sure seems as though the unfaithful spouse is the person making the lion’s share of them.
+We all make mistakes after infidelity, but it sure seems as though the unfaithful spouse is the person making the lion’s share of them.

 I made my share of them for sure and I talk with people all the time who communicate to me the mistakes they and their spouse have made after infidelity.
 Usually these mistakes aren’t made on purpose or out of spite, as there is a healthy dose of ignorance and the placing of one’s head in the sand that occurs.

 That said, here are a few things that most unfaithful spouses wish they would have known after their affair was discovered.
 (I wish I would have known these things!)